charlesduan/cli-dispatcher/README.md

 To use this, create an executable Ruby script containing a subclass of Dispatcher.
-The subclass should define methods `cmd_[name]` where `[name]` corresponds to each command that the script can perform.
+The subclass should define methods `cmd_[name]` where `[name]` corresponds to each subcommand that the script can perform.
 The arguments to these methods correspond to the arguments passed on the command line.

 Then, the script should create an instance of the class and call `dispatch_argv`.